danwing/https-local-domains/draft-thomson-https-local-domains.md

 has a server with the same name.
 It is possible that other security UX might be enhanced to better signal the status of local servers.
-For instance, showing the identicon in the above examples next to the server’s chosen favicon.
+For instance, showing the identicon in the above examples next to the server's chosen favicon.
 For password stealing, using a reliable password manager -- which also does internal partioning based on the server's public key -- should help.
 It might be necessary to include notices warning users about the server identity.

 Third-party password managers would need to be enhanced to recognize the additional information in the origin and properly segment their internal namespace.
-A password manager that looks at window.location.host is likely to broadcast passwords inappropriately.
+A password manager that looks at window.location.hostname is likely to broadcast passwords inappropriately.

 To mitigate this risk we might consider blocking concurrent use of the same name with different keys if a password manager is installed.
-However, I don’t think that we necessarily know that an extension is a password manager.
+However, I do not think that we necessarily know that an extension is a password manager.
 This probably reduces to some due diligence with the help of the addons team.